 But when you do wear something from another culture, it is extremely important to acknowledge as well as give full credit to the origin of that product.
 Also, do not wear anything that has a sacred or religious connotation to it.

-As travellers, it is our responsibility to make sure that our money isn’t funding immoral activities.
+As travelers, it is our responsibility to make sure that our money isn’t funding immoral activities.

 What can we do about our travel privilege?

 To be honest, there’s nothing much we can do about it.
-And that’s OK.
+And that's not okay.

-With the novel coronavirus being declared pandemic, leisure travel has come to a remarkable standstill.
+With the COVID-19 pandemic being declared a pandemic, leisure travel has come to a remarkable standstill.

-When countries started closing borders and airlines ceased flight operations, travellers found themselves in a very challenging situation.
-Some had expiring visas, some lacked funds to book a ticket home, and many were completely stranded as lockdowns were quickly imposed and borders, sealed.
+When countries started closing borders and airlines ceased flight operations, travelers found themselves in a very challenging situation.
+Some had expiring visas, some lacked funds to book a ticket home, and many were completely stranded as lockdowns were quickly imposed and borders were sealed.

 Some couldn’t return home because the airlines available were flying through countries that required certain passport holders to have a transit visa which was impossible to procure at the last minute.